 Melissa (Lisa) Thompson advises companies, senior management, and their boards of directors, with a focus on the health care, life sciences and technology industries.
-She is a member of the firm’s Health Law Group, Data Privacy + Security Team, and Intellectual Property and Technology Law Practice Group.
+She is a member of the firm’s Health Law Group, Data Privacy + Cybersecurity Team, and Intellectual Property and Technology Law Practice Group.

 Health Care, Life Science and Technology Industries

 Ms. Thompson represents domestic and international clients in the health care, life science and technology industries, such as pharmaceutical companies, medical device manufacturers, biotechnology companies, hospital systems, academic medical centers, health information exchanges (HIEs) and technology services providers.
 In addition, she has represented laboratories, physician practices, pharmacies and retail pharmacy chains, among others in these industries.